 Specific Pre-Operative Instructions

-PRODUCTS: Do not apply moisturisers, make-up, perfume/deodorant, nail polish or hair products after washing.
-Remove all jewellery.
+PRODUCTS: Do not apply moisturisers, make-up, perfume/deodorant, nail polish, or hair products after washing.
+Remove all jewelry.

 CLOTHING: Wear loose, comfortable clothing and footwear.
 A shirt with a button or zipper opening is ideal for removal.